Male Breast Reduction Surgery for Gynaecomastia: Plastic Surgery

 Complementary Procedures for Men who want to improve or harmonise their appearance

-Please ask your Plastic Surgeon (or a patient care Coordinator) about the procedures you are considering, as some procedures may be combined in one session.
+Please ask your Plastic Surgeon (or a patient care Coordinator) about the procedures you are considering.

 Whilst combined surgery is not overly common, it may be for post-weight loss patients wanting body contouring.
-Or for a facelift patient who also wants their eyelids reduced with a Blepharoplasty.
-So consider the procedures you are wanting to explore, attend a consultation and provide your medical history and take into account your Surgeon’s assessment of what procedure(s) will help you the best results or healing facilitation and scar minimisation.
+Consider the procedures you are wanting to explore, attend a consultation and provide your medical history.
+You will need to take into account your Surgeon’s assessment of what procedure(s) will help you get the best results.

 NEXT STEPS on your Surgical Journey to a Flatter-Looking Chest